terencetatefua/gas-station-website/app/README.md

 ### 4. ☁️ Create S3 Bucket for App Artifact Storage

-✅ No manual app upload needed anymore (handled by the pipeline).
+✅ **No manual app upload needed anymore** (handled by pipeline).
-Create the bucket manually:
+You only need to create the bucket:

 - Go to **AWS Console → S3 → Create Bucket**
 - Bucket Name: `fuelmaxpro-app-artifacts`